A new voting system promises reliable paper records. Security experts warn it can't be trusted.

 Two influential board members of the prominent election security watchdog group Verified Voting resigned their positions late last year over the BMD dispute, accusing the organization of glossing over concerns about the systems’ security issues.
 After the resignations, Verified Voting issued a statement recommending their use “be minimized,” suggesting that polling places might only make them available to certain voters.
 “The trustworthiness of an election conducted using BMDs depends critically on how many voters actually verify their ballots, and how carefully they do it,” the statement read, adding that voters who use the machines should be specifically reminded to review their ballots.

-To conduct the 2019 experiment, the Michigan researchers set up a mock polling places at two public libraries in Ann Arbor, inviting patrons to participate in a “study about a new kind of election technology.”
+To conduct their 2019 experiment, the Michigan researchers set up mock polling places at two public libraries in Ann Arbor, inviting patrons to participate in a “study about a new kind of election technology.”
 The researchers developed ballots featuring real candidates from the city’s 2018 elections, but programmed the machines to randomly manipulate the voter’s intent in one contest either by de-selecting a vote in a given race, marking a vote in a race where there was no vote, or changing a vote.

 The researchers found that just 40 percent of the voters reviewed their machine-printed ballots on their own, with just 6.6 percent spotting and reporting the error.
 A slightly higher percentage of participants, 7.8 percent, correctly identified the manipulation during an exit interview.
 “These results accord with prior studies that found that poor voter performance in other election security contexts,” the authors wrote.
 “The low rate of error detection indicates that misprinting attacks on BMDs pose a serious risk.”